By Otto Rock

 While MacDonald talks of giant US Corps, my mind springs to people running junior mining companies.
 When you seed yourself stupid amounts of penny stocks and options then run an IPO up over a Loonie, you have zero risk.
 When you entrench and resist any overture, simply happy to cut you and your buddies a $10k or $30k cheque at the end of every month for the right to go fishing, you have zero risk.
 When you can quietly transfer stock to your friends who then sell it through House Zero and nobody ever knows you were insider selling, you have zero risk.
 And when there’s zero risk and plenty reward, the only logical thing for the sociopath businessman to do is to repeat the mold and create the same type of company over and over again, creating not just one or two but dozens of worthless enterprises that have no intention whatsoever of creating wealth for society but are formed and exist as a cash funnel from you to them.
 These people (no need to name any here, I do enough of that on the blog already) are not true capitalists, they don’t care about society, they are mere parasites.
 That’s why the IKN blog will continue to do what it does, or in the words of MacDonald in another part of his article:

-What will save capitalism in America is a return to the basics of capitalism that demands true risk and offers reward for those who have the power to add value to an enterprise and invest their capital – in any form – that gives them “skin in the game.”Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+What will save capitalism in America is a return to the basics of capitalism that demands true risk and offers reward for those who have the power to add value to an enterprise and invest their capital – in any form – that gives them “skin in the game.”Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.